felipeg48/spring-cloud-dataflow-book/ch08/kubernetes/README.md

 - Spring Cloud Data Flow: 2.4.2.RELEASE
 - Spring Cloud Skipper: 2.3.2.RELEASE
+- Grafana/Prometheus: 2.4.2.RELEASE

-1. Go into the folder and execute the following commands:
+1. Go into the folder (depending on your needs) and execute the following commands:

 - Start Up
 	```shell